Banandy-w/Selenium-Python-Tests/README.md

 * Choose a program/website that has dataset that wont be unintersting to me as a person to keep the project fun
 * Create a test case for a fundamental feature
 * Create small test suite of a couple different features
-* Gain an understanding of coding practices for automation, in this case selenium python.
+* Gain an understanding of coding practices for automation, in this case using selenium python.

 ## Journey Overview
 First I needed a functioning product with data that interests me.
 Naturally gravitated towards gaming so I chose https://tracker.gg/.
 Second, test a feature that every user would probalby use but isn't too complicated to get our feet wet with automation.
 I decided login with navigation instead of directly openning to the login page.
 With this created [manual_login.py](https://github.com/Banandy-w/Selenium-Python-Tests/blob/main/manual_login.py) (was login.py) which uses selenium at its core to navigate the website and login.